romkatv/powerlevel10k/README.md

 ![Powerlevel10k Pure Style](
   https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/pure-style.gif)

-You can still use Powerlevel10k features such as [Transient Prompt](#transient-prompt) or [Instant Prompt](#instant-prompt) when sporting Pure style.
+You can still use Powerlevel10k features such as [transient Prompt](#transient-prompt) or [instant Prompt](#instant-prompt) when sporting Pure style.

 To customize prompt, edit `~/.p10k.zsh`.
-Powerlevel10k doesn't recognize Pure configuration parameters, so you need to use `POWERLEVEL9K_COMMAND_EXECUTION_TIME_THRESHOLD=3` instead of `PURE_CMD_MAX_EXEC_TIME=3`, etc. All relevant parameters are in the config.
+Powerlevel10k doesn't recognize Pure configuration parameters, so you need to use `POWERLEVEL9K_COMMAND_EXECUTION_TIME_THRESHOLD=3` instead of `PURE_CMD_MAX_EXEC_TIME=3`, etc. All relevant parameters are in `~/.p10k.zsh`.
+This file has plenty of comments to help you navigate through it.

 ### <a name='what-is-instant-prompt'></a>Instant prompt

-If your `~/.zshrc` loads many plugins, or perhaps just a few slow ones (pyenv and nvm are the usual suspects), you may have noticed that it takes some time for Zsh to start.
+If your `~/.zshrc` loads many plugins, or perhaps just a few slow ones (for example, [pyenv](https://github.com/pyenv/pyenv) or [nvm](https://github.com/nvm-sh/nvm), you may have noticed that it takes some time for Zsh to start.

 ![Powerlevel10k No Instant Prompt]( https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/no-instant-prompt.gif)

-Powerlevel10k can remove Zsh startup lag *even if it's not caused by a theme*.
+Powerlevel10k can remove Zsh startup lag **even if it's not caused by a theme**.

 ![Powerlevel10k Instant Prompt](
   https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/instant-prompt.gif)